tibabit/clogger/README.md

  * [File transport](#file-transport)

 ### Logging
-There are two ways to use logger, one is to use default logger, which prints nice log messages onn the terminal, another is to instantiate your own logger and add transports to it
+There are two ways to use logger, one is to use default logger, which prints nice log messages on the terminal, another is to instantiate your own logger and add transports to it

 ### Using default logger